-20 S. B. Mala, 1986.
-"Tawba: An Indispensable Principle for Ethical Reawakening" in S. O. Abogunrin (Ed.)
-Religion and Ethics in Nigeria, Ibadan: Daystar Press, 186 rights and at the same time informs the acceptable behaviour in the society.
-But in a society where public morality is not given its place, the reflection will be felt in all facets and not in the politics alone.
-A by-product of a stable public morality is good leadership, which will help in putting in place good systems that will enhance sustainable development.
-Public morality is predicated on the fact that human nature is essentially egoistic and if not effectively managed, could work to undermine the foundation of a stable social and political order.23 A morally inclined society therefore is a critical requirement in preserving and promoting the integrity and advancement of a political community.
-But if there is a lack of moral conscience which is the foundation for all healthy holistic development in any nation in the world. there will be retardation of political and social growth, as we are experiencing it in Nigeria today.
+From the above assertion it is obvious that public morality has to do with individual and the general public at 361 large.) rights and at the same time informs the acceptable behaviour in the society.
+But in a society where public 362 morality is not given its place, the reflection will be felt in all facets and not in the politics alone.
+A by-product 363 of a stable public morality is good leadership, which will help in putting in place good systems that will enhance 364 sustainable development.
+Public morality is predicated on the fact that human nature is essentially egoistic and 365 if not effectively managed, could work to undermine the foundation of a stable social and political order. ??3 366 We seem to have reached the stage when, if we lived in ancient times when God used to destroy nations that 367 were beyond redemption in their moral transgressions, we would have been more than ripe for total destruction.
+368 A morally inclined society therefore is a critical requirement in preserving and promoting the integrity and 369 advancement of a political community.
+But if there is a lack of moral conscience which is the foundation for all 370 healthy holistic development in any nation in the world, there will be retardation of political and social growth, 371 372 as we are experiencing it in Nigeria today.
 This is buttressed by Jibril who asserts that public morality seems to be at its nadir in Nigeria today.
-He explains the level of immorality in Nigeria that:
+He explains the level of immorality in Nigeria that: 24 Though Jibril also 373 acknowledges that corruption and dishonesty, which are variants of immorality, are universal tendencies that have 374 always existed in every land and clime and that they are neither Nigerian inventions nor exclusively Nigerian, 375 25 In line with Skinner's theory of environmentalism, one can argue that because Machiavellianism flourishes in 376 other aspects of the society that is why it gains ground in the political activities of the country.
+The Nigerian 377 society in general favours dubious acts; people take advantage of this to maltreat one another in the pursuit of 378 personal goals.
+The reason Machiavellian principle is well known in political realm, apart from the fact that it 379 was propounded for the ruling class, is that politics involves power struggle that cannot be hidden in the public 380 place.
+381